F-I-D-O/Manuals/manuals/Programming/Python/Python Workflow.md

 1. Add the path to the package to the list of paths

+### No problems found in the code of a single project
+This can be due to a broken Idea settings.
+To fix:

+1. Close Pycharm
+1. Move the `.idea` folder from the project directory to a backup location
+1. Start Pycharm and open the project again

 # Project Structure
 A typical project structure is: